rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 using RabbitMQ.Stream.Client.Reliable;
 ```

-Setting up is the same as the producer; we create a stream-system,
-consumer, and declare the stream from which we're going to consume.
+When it comes to the initial setup, the consumer part is very similar the producer one; we use the default connection settings and declare the stream from which the consumer will consume.

-Note this matches up with the stream that `Send` publishes to.
+Note that the stream name must match that used by the producer.

 ```csharp
 var streamSystem = await StreamSystem.Create(new StreamSystemConfig());